kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

                    (alias: saveb)
              Save the contents of the specified paste buffer to path.
 The -a option appends to rather than overwriting the file.

-     set-buffer [-a] [-b buffer-name] [-n new-buffer-name] data (alias: setb)
+     set-buffer [-aw] [-b buffer-name] [-t target-client] [-n new-buffer-name] data (alias: setb)
              Set the contents of the specified buffer to data.
+If -w is given, the buffer is also sent to the clipboard for target-client using the xterm(1) escape sequence, if possi‐ ble.
 The -a option appends to rather than overwriting the buffer.
 The -n option renames the buffer to new-buffer-name.

      show-buffer [-b buffer-name]
                    (alias: showb)